Solar Eclipse 2017.

 My fiction story ideas usually start with a “what if?” question.
 For example, what if we encountered alien life forms with a copper-based oxygen transport instead of hemoglobin?
 The result: “The Silver Strands of Alpha Crucis-d,” published by

 The Magazine of Fantasy & Science Fiction, Mar/Apr 2016.

 I may have taken a convoluted path to arriving at writing speculative fiction, but now that I have, I can’t believe I didn’t do this sooner because I’m having so much fun!

 Asking “what if” questions is an important part of engaging in scientific research, which is what I did for many years.
 After earning a Ph.D. in organic chemistry from the University of Illinois, I went to work for a large chemical company and spent twenty-five years engaged in research.
 In 2012, I earned a master’s degree in English from the University of West Florida (UWF), and I’ve been writing fiction, creative nonfiction, and poetry ever since.
 I teach classes in organic chemistry and writing for STEM majors as an Adjunct Instructor at UWF.
 When I’m not writing or teaching, I like to do artwork.
-I was a member of Quayside Art Gallery in Pensacola until recently when I moved to New Mexico.
+For five years, I was a member of Quayside Art Gallery in Pensacola until recently when I moved to New Mexico.
 My artwork is now at The Gallery ABQ, 8210 Menaul Blvd.
 NE, Albuquerque, New Mexico.
 The Gallery ABQ is a member owned gallery of local artists, who sell fine art in many forms, including paintings in many media, ceramics, photography, glass, jewelry, and more.